 A few years ago, Casa de Mañana Housekeeping Supervisor Juan Martinez and his team noticed an abundance of aluminum cans and plastic bottles filling up trash cans around the community, mostly from staff who would purchase drinks from vending machines in employee break areas.
 At the same time, his department was asked by management to come up with an innovative idea to better meet residents’ or employees’ needs.

 “We thought it would be so simple to collect the aluminum cans and bottles and start a recycling program within our department,” Juan said.
-One of Juan’s colleagues suggested the department use the recycling money collected to purchase coffee and snacks for the department, but Juan saw the bigger picture and a more noble purpose.
-“I immediately thought of the HEART Fund,” he said, “and how the money collected could help many more employees beyond my own department.”
+“I immediately thought of the HEART Fund.”

-In 2014, Casa de Mañana’s parent company, Front Porch, established the HEART (Helping Employees At Risk Today) Fund, a special emergency fund administered through the Front Porch Communities Foundation designed to assist Front Porch employees who have experienced an unforeseen financial hardship due to an illness, death in the family or a natural disaster.
+In 2014, Front Porch established the HEART (Helping Employees At Risk Today) Fund, a special emergency fund administered through the Front Porch Communities Foundation.

 Casa Club President Kathy Cormier asked if the residents association could help get the word out about the employee assistance fund Juan’s team was supporting.
 Kathy’s idea was simple… place recycling bins throughout the community adorned with painted hearts on their sides.
 “Residents stepped up for a good cause,” Kathy said.
 “The Casa Club was happy to play a small part in the HEART Fund’s success here at Casa.”

 Kathy and Juan estimate that in 2020, the recycling project earned about $1,400.